josh238/bible-notes-cli/README.md

 Convert to REST API for frontend/mobile app

-👨‍💻 Author
+## 👨‍💻 Author
-Jshua Adelere
+- Joshua Adelere
-Backend Engineer in training | Faith-based Software Developer 📌 LinkedIn
+- Backend Engineer in training | Faith-based Software Developer
+- 📌 LinkedIn
-🐦 Twitter
+- 🐦 Twitter
-💻 GitHub
+- 💻 GitHub

+## 🧠 Why I'm Building This
+I'm on a 6-month mission to master backend development using Node.js, JavaScript, and databases — starting from the ground up.
+I'm learning deeply, building intentionally, and documenting everything along the way.

+This is the first of many projects in my faith-based developer journey. ✝️